 Skip to content

-Prebiotics (the food source for probiotics) are thought to be beneficial to the human host, thanks to the ‘bifidogenic’ effect that they have on the body: they are thought to increase the levels of probiotic bacteria in the intestines.
-Read more on 'What are prebiotics?'
+Prebiotics are a food source for probiotic bacteria.
+They are thought to be beneficial to the human host, thanks to what is termed their ‘bifidogenic’ effect.
+This means that they are thought to selectively increase the levels of Bifidobacteria (a genus of beneficial bacteria) in the intestines.

 NB: High doses of prebiotics may cause temporary side-effects such as bloating or flatulence.
 This should cease within a few days; if it does not, consider recommending a reduced dose of prebiotics and gradually building it up with time.